wp-plugins/miniorange-login-openid/readme.txt

 * <strong>3.</strong> From applications Select "OpenID Application".
 * <strong>4.</strong> Enter your wordpress application name, description.
 And in the redirect URL add : "your-wordpress-site-url/?option=mologin".
 * <strong>5.</strong> Click save.
 Go to Edit Application and Note Client ID and Client Secret.
 * <strong>6.</strong> Now in the Wordpress admin go to Settings > MO Login Widget.
 Copy-paste the Client Id and Client Secret here.
+* <strong>7.</strong> Go to Appearances> Widgets and add "miniOrange Login Widget" at desired location.
 That's All.
 Have fun :)

 Features :-